 Component: 1.0 General Supervision and Administration Related Policy Component Guidance/Procedures Reference/Related Documents • providing early intervention services in natural environments and who are willing to travel to natural environments.
 1.4.11 Federal regulations allow states a 27-month period in which to expend all IDEA, Part C funds granted within a particular fiscal year.
 1.4.14 The following guidelines should be followed when performing fundraising activities: A. Funds may not be solicited, collected or tabulated by Early Steps staff members during work hours or using IDEA, Part C-funded equipment, facilities, or supplies during Early Steps hours of operation, and B. Early Steps resources may be used on an occasional basis during a time the Early Steps program is closed.
 An LES, for example, could use their office building to host a fundraising event on a weekend or in the evening.
 1.5.0 System of Payments 1.5.3 In case of financial or other disputes, services authorized on the IFSP should be provided even if the use of another provider is necessary.
 1.5.5 A. LES payment of co-payments or deductibles should not cause the total payment for the service rendered to exceed the Early Steps allowable rate for the service.
 B. Families should be asked to provide periodic documentation regarding their insurance deductible balance since other medical or health services can be applied to a child or family's deductible obligation.
-1.6.0 Public and Private Insurance 1.6.1 A. The service coordinator maintains responsibility to serve as the single point of contact in helping families obtain needed services, which includes discussion of the use of insurance with the family.
-The LES may use local discretion and determine the service coordinator's level Written Notice Related to Private Insurance and Medicaid of involvement with insurance companies.
-B. The service coordinator or the designee should: Review with the family their insurance coverage; and Contact, with the family's consent, the family's insurance company to determine the following information: What is needed in order to get evaluation services covered (e.g., physician's referral)? b.
-What types of early intervention services, therapies, and other services are included in the benefit package and are there service requirements or limitations?
-What is the family co-payment and/or deductible?
-Is there a tax-favored health plan connected with the benefit package or otherwise provided by or on behalf of the family?
-If so, determine which type and how it may impact payment of insurance, family co-payment/deductible or other resources beyond and including Part C. This may include a health savings account (HSA), medical savings account (MSA), health Written Notice Related to Private Insurance and Medicaid - CreoleWritten Notice Related to Private Insurance and Medicaid - SpanishInformed Consent For Use of Insurance/ Medicaid formInformed Consent for Use of Private Insurance - Creole
+1.6.0 Public and Private Insurance 1.6.1 A. The service coordinator maintains responsibility to serve as the single Written Notice point of contact in helping families obtain needed services, which Related to Private includes discussion of the use of insurance with the family.
+The LES Insurance and may use local discretion and determine the service coordinator's level Medicaid of involvement with insurance companies.
+Written Notice B. The service coordinator or the designee should: Related to Private Review with the family their insurance coverage; and Contact, with the family's consent, the family's insurance Insurance and company to determine the following information: Medicaid - Creole a.
+What is needed in order to get evaluation services Written Notice covered (e.g., physician's referral)?
+Related to Private b.
+What types of early intervention services , therapies, Insurance and and other services are included in the benefit package Medicaid - Spanish and are there service requirements or limitations? c.
+What is the family co-payment and/or deductible? d.
+Is there a tax-favored health plan connected with the Informed Consent For Use of benefit package or otherwise provided by or on behalf of the family?
+If so, determine which type and how it Insurance/ Medicaid form may impact payment of insurance, family co- payment/deductible or other resources beyond and including Part C. This may include a health savings account (HSA) , medical savings account (MSA) , health Informed Consent for Use of Private Insurance - Creole